alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | **Total** | 148 g |

 Phew!
 Right below 157 g.
-Does this mean we are above budget?
+Does this mean we are above budget and have to start adding weights?
-Not exactly.
+Not necessarily.

 ### 🌡️ Atmospheric Conditions